Here’s why Queenstown New Zealand is nicknamed the “Adventure Capital of the World”.

 Photo credit: Hydroattack Queenstown

-Here’s a unique one: A semi-submersible, high-speed shark ride with Hydro Attack 🦈.
+Here’s one of the more unique things to do in Queenstown: a semi-submersible, high-speed shark ride with Hydro Attack 🦈

 Man flying out on Nevis Catapult - Things to do in Queenstown New Zealand